Brakistad/celery/README.md

 ## Features

 ✨ **Flexible Workflow**: Researchers can create Jupyter notebooks in the `workbooks` folder to explore mathematical concepts in a familiar environment.
-Developers can build production-ready applications in the `app` folder using these concepts.
+Developers can build a production-ready application in the `app` folder using these same concepts.

 🔗 **Seamless Collaboration**: SplineSandbox encourages collaboration between researchers and developers, ensuring that both can contribute to the project using their preferred tools and methodologies.